 - Ifurita in El-Hazard: The Magnificent World uses a staff that fires energy beam.
 The staff itself is of a technological nature.

-- In Magical Girl Lyrical Nanoha and its sequel series, Raising Heart and company become increasingly gun-like over time, even getting clips, cartridges, and a trigger in The Movie.
+- Over the course of the Lyrical Nanoha franchise, Raising Heart and company become increasingly gun-like over time, even getting clips, cartridges, and a trigger in The Movie.

 - In Outlaw Star, Ron MacDougal has a caster gun shaped like a shakujo note .
 It shoots magic.